HCP says DoJ to sue client over billing practices

 HCR, one of the biggest healthcare facility operators in the United States, is majority owned by Carlyle Group LP.

-The DoJ lawsuit, which also includes HCR’s units, stems from a whistleblower suit.
+The DoJ lawsuit, which also includes HCR’s units, stems from a whistleblower suit against HCR.

 The DoJ chose to intervene in the complaint against HCR, but not concerning HCP, the REIT said.
 (1.usa.gov/1DJfnAj)